cargomail-org/cargomail/README.md

 Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old push-based architecture and protocol design.
 While conceptually sound as a means of communication, the email system is structurally obsolete and functionally deficient.

-Cargomail, an implementation of the [revised Internet Mail architecture](#revised-internet-mail-architecture), introduces push and pull request layers to separate a mailbox (storage locator) from an email address (user identifier).
+Cargomail implements the [revised Internet Mail architecture](#revised-internet-mail-architecture) that utilizes push and pull request layers to separate a mailbox (storage locator) from an email address (user identifier).
 The primary benefits of using this architecture include:

 * Mailbox Portability—the ability to move a mailbox from one hosting partner to another without changing your email address.
 * Enhanced Spam Protection—the separated identifier and the locator allow for a more detailed assessment of the sender's reputation.